rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

 - ✅ trace topdown characters using Boxy SVG
-  - ✅ permit arbitrary <path>s
-    > don't restrict to lineTos, because browser will render (not us)
+  - restrict to things we can render server-side
-  - 🚧 can display each frame in React component
+  - 🚧 can render each frame in node.js script
-  - extract (possibly scaled up) PNGs

 - Mobile UI defaults to force lowercase + session storage